info-com/zenya-api-docs/source/classify-url.rst

 POST classify/url
 ------------------

 Classify the submitted URL and return scored categories and keywords.
 This call creates a new result resource that will be available for either 2 days or until being successfully consumed in a GET call.
+If a blocking call is requested ( ``"async":false``), the result resource is returned immediately and not saved.

 The Classify URL call honors the robots.txt file from the site of the specified URL.
-In the case that the specified URL is blocked by robots.txt_, a 400 error will be returned to the user with an error message indicating same.
+In the case that the specified URL is blocked by robots.txt_, a 403 error will be returned to the user with an error message indicating same.

 The Classify URL call also requires that the URL being examined must adhere to a content-type and content-length standard.
 The ``Content-type`` header for the URL must be one of the following: ``text/plain``, ``text/html``, ``text/xhtml``, ``application/xhtml+xml``, ``text/xml``, ``application/xml``.
 The ``Content-length`` header must present a value less than or equal to 256000 bytes.

 The response from the POST call should include a 201 HTTP Status-Code (:rfc:`2616#section-10.2.2`) as well as a "result_uri" pointing to the result set.
 If the result set is not yet completed,  the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).

 An optional ``async`` parameter can be used to create a blocking call when set to ``false``.
-In this case, the results from the POST will be the same as the results that would have been retrieved from the GET on a completed result set.
+In this case, the results from the POST will be the same as the results that would have been retrieved from the GET on a completed result set and the server will return a 200 HTTP Status-Code (:rfc:`2616#section-10.2.1`).

 Resource URL
 ^^^^^^^^^^^^